-What can a medical social worker do for me?
+What can my social worker do for me?

 Shortly after you arrive at St. Jude, a social worker will meet with you to help you get settled.
 If your child is going to receive treatment, the social worker will complete a social history that can help the Social Work staff assist you during this stressful time.
 The information also helps your medical team plan treatment.